oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 -   Create compartments, groups, and policies.
 -   Support provisioning and configuration of FastConnect and VPN Connect (task shared with WCC project).
--   Create VCNs, subnets, DRG and other gateways, security rules & NSG, route tables.
+-   Create VCNs, subnets, DRG and other gateways, security rules & NSG, and route tables.
 -   Create Bastion service and sessions to reach private resources.
 -   Configure Private DNS listener for DNS queries from on-premises.
 -   Provision Production and Pre-Production ADW instances with Private Endpoint.
--   Provision Production and Pre-Production ODI Marketplace instances, with repository in ADW.
+-   Provision Production and Pre-Production ODI Marketplace instances, with a repository in ADW.
 -   Provision Production and Pre-Production OAC instances with Private Endpoint and Private Access Channel (PAC).
 -   Provision Object Storage buckets for Standby instantiation and ADW migration.
--   Create and configure Cloud Guard with default configuration.
+-   Create and configure Cloud Guard with the default configuration.

 **Activities Not Provided by Oracle Lift:**